Learn English at USask! information sessions

 • Your planned academic program of study (degree program)

-If you are not planning to enrol in an undergraduate degree program at USask, we welcome you to apply for English studies (EAP) only.
+If you are not planning to enrol in an undergraduate degree program at USask, we welcome you to choose the academic program: English for Academic Purposes (EAP) only.
 Choose this option if:

 • You are applying for admission to another post-secondary institution in Saskatchewan and our program meets their English language proficiency requirement.